- Back pain trial

 Read more about this study: poster summary (PDF format 620K).

 The value of the Alexander Technique in the performing arts has long been recognised, and it is an integral part of teaching at several leading music and drama institutes (e.g. RADA and the Royal College of Music).
-A randomised study has demonstrated a reduction in performance-related anxiety and improved performance quality in musicians following Alexander Technique lessons.
-27 These findings relating to performance are supported by the results of another study in pianists that showed improved evenness of touch when playing the piano following Alexander lessons.
-28
+A systematic review has analysed all available research on the effect of Alexander instruction for musicians.
+The analysis concluded there is evidence for Alexander lessons leading to reduced performance-related anxiety in musicians, and that further research is warranted to explore effects on other performance-related outcomes.24

 Review of evidence

-The evidence for the effectiveness of Alexander Technique lessons across different health-related conditions has recently been evaluated and published in the International Journal of Clinical Practice.
-29 The review found strong evidence for the effectiveness of Alexander lessons for people with chronic back pain and moderate evidence in helping alleviate disability associated with Parkinson’s.
+The evidence for the effectiveness of Alexander Technique lessons across different health-related conditions was evaluated and published in the International Journal of Clinical Practice in 2012.34 This systematic review found strong evidence for the effectiveness of Alexander lessons for people with chronic back pain and moderate evidence in helping alleviate disability associated with Parkinson’s.
 Preliminary evidence was found across a diverse range of other health-related conditions.

-You can read the submitted version (i.e. the pre-peer-reviewed version) of this paper by Woodman and Moore, or link to the published final form (note there may be a journal fee to access the final article but the submitted version, which is free, is very similar to the final one).
+You can read the submitted version (i.e. the pre-peer-reviewed version) of the earlier full review, or link to the published final form (note there may be a journal fee to access the final article but the submitted version, which is free, is very similar to the final one).
 The journal also invited us to produce a short video presentation summarising the main findings of the review.
 Both the video and the review are aimed mainly at health professionals but may also be of interest to some members of the public.

 - Little P; Lewith G; Webley F; et al. Randomised controlled trial of Alexander Technique lessons; exercise and massage (ATEAM) for chronic and recurrent back pain.
 British Medical Journal 2008;337:a884.